 This interpretation of our comparison would, however, be a complete misunderstanding.
 There is an enormous difference between modern science and Greek philosophy, and that is just the empiristic attitude of modern science.
 All the same, some statements of ancient philosophy are rather near to those of modern science.
 This simply shows how far one can get by combining the ordinary experience of nature that we have without doing experiments with the untiring effort to get some logical order into this experience to understand it from general principles.”

 *Note* Perhaps the enormous difference between modern science and Greek philosophy hinges not upon the want of empiricism in the latter, but of the direction to which the experimental inquiry is directed.
 That is to say, the ‘ingenious intuition’ may have itself been the result of a systematic analysis of the processes of formal perception in the human organism, a la Max Planck; ‘we ourselves are part of the mystery we are trying to solve’.
-Heisenberg, without knowing it, inadvertently suggests this in the preceding excerpt, namely in the “one could try to extend the analysis of the structure of matter in two opposite directions” section; only now, the opposite direction is an inward instead of outward examination of empirical pheno.
+Heisenberg, without knowing it, inadvertently suggests this in the preceding excerpt, namely in the “one could try to extend the analysis of the structure of matter in two opposite directions” section; only now, the opposite direction is an “inward” (immediate is a more accurate term) instead of outward examination of empirical pheno.
 The interesting question is whether these two approaches are somehow complementary, and what the affirmative of this notion – if it could be tested – would entail.